lt468/CS50w_Commerce/README.md

 ---

-### Most, if not all, the CSS formatting is taken from the [Bootstrap documentation](https://getbootstrap.com/docs/5.3/getting-started/introduction/).
+### Most, if not all, of the CSS formatting is taken from the [Bootstrap documentation](https://getbootstrap.com/docs/5.3/getting-started/introduction/).

 ---